zuccha/smw-code/sprites/gunstar_heroes_bomb/README.txt

 |                           BOMB FROM GUNSTAR HEROES                           |
 ================================================================================

 Author: zuccha, requested by TheXander.
-The code for orbital movement is based on GreenHammerBro and Akagnite routines.
+Palette and graphics provided by TheXander.

 Bomb sprite that explodes in a big blast.
 The bomb can be set to explode due to different triggers (timer, ground contact, player contact, etc.).